Government of the Cook Islands: Island government

-The Act establishes an island government on each island.
+The Act establishes an island government on each island, apart from Rarotonga.

+There are island councils on all of the inhabited outer islands (Outer Islands Local Government Act 1987 with amendments up to 2004, and Palmerston Island Local Government Act 1993) except Nassau, which is governed by Pukapuka (Suwarrow, with only one caretaker living on the island, also governed by Pukapuka, is not counted with the inhabited islands in this context).

 The members of each island government comprise elected members consisting of a mayor and councillors, appointed members consisting of traditional leaders or representative, religious representative and members of parliament.
 The later 3 are ex-officio members of the island government.
-The island governments are, in effect, a form of local government.

-There is an island government for each of the inhabited outer islands: Mangaia, Atiu, Mauke, Mitiaro, Aitutaki, Palmerston, Pukapuka (including Nassau), Manihiki, Rakahanga and Penrhyn.
 The island government may also be known as Kavamani Enua or any other term prescribed by regulations made under the Island Government Act.